• Skip to primary navigation

 Instructions

-• Cut off the stems and greens from the Kohlrabi (saving them for another use, like stock and/or a stir-fry), and then peel them.
+• Prep Kohlrabi.
+Cut off the stems and greens from the Kohlrabi (saving them for another use, like stock and/or a stir-fry), and then peel them.
 Cut about ½ inch off each end, and then cut them into approximately ½ inch slices, horizontally.
 It’s important that they’re not too thin!

-• Place the sheet pan in the preheated 450°F oven and roast until golden brown on the surface, and tender on the inside, about 8 to 10 minutes on the first side, and about 4 to 6 on the second.
-You can test them with a fork -- it should slid out easily when they're done.
+• Roast.
+Place the sheet pan in the preheated 450°F oven and roast until golden brown on the surface, and tender on the inside, about 8 to 10 minutes on the first side, and about 4 to 6 on the second.
+You can test them with a fork -- it should slide out easily when they're done.

 • Serve!